by Almahiqa Sulayman Muzakir-El

 Hello, my name is Almahiqa Sulayman Muzakir-El.
 I was Christian for the first 23 years of my life.
-As I obtained the knowledge of my forefathers and foremothers, I had to return Christianity and the church back to the European nations, because it was designed for their earthly salvation.
+Once I obtained the knowledge of my forefathers and foremothers, I had to return Christianity and the church back to the European nations, because it was designed for their earthly salvation.

 We, as Moorish Americans, are returning to Islam because it was prepared for us by our Forefathers for our earthly and divine salvation.
 I am happy to be a part of this forum.
 I come in the ancient greetings of my forefathers, Islam, to you all.